postman721/Waybind/README.md

 🔒 Permissions Required

-Waybinder listens to raw input devices under /dev/input/.
+Waybind listens to raw input devices under /dev/input/.
 You must give your user permission to access them.
 Add your user to the input group: